Anastrepha ludens: Adult

-Mating & parental care
+Mating and parental care

 Male A. ludens exhibit lek mating and thus do not provide any care for offspring outside of fertilizing the egg.

 Female A. ludens will use olfactory and visual stimulus to find a good oviposition site.
 They have been observed landing on potential host fruit and walking around while headbutting the fruit.
 Once the female makes her decision to lay eggs, she will bore into the fruit and deposit eggs.
 Then she deposits a host-marking pheromone over her eggs.
 This pheromone seems to stimulate the female fly.

 Anastrepha ludens males follow a lek mating strategy in which they provide no parental care for offspring.
 Males mating strategy involves claiming a territory and defending it from other males through sounds and physical actions.
 Ideal territories for males are under the leaves of trees that produce citrus fruit.
 Males deposit their pheromones through their mouth and anus onto the underside of leaves, and they emit an aggressive song by quickly vibrating their wings.

 Female A. ludens exhibit mate choice and tend to prefer to mate with larger males.
 This is thought to be due to larger males singing better mating songs and depositing more sperm into females.
 The process of a female choosing a mate can take up to 2 hours.